Adminer vs PHPMyAdmin

 So, let’s have a look at both of them:

 Supported System: As the databases are concerned, phpMyAdmin supports MySQL as well as MariaDB.
 Adminer supports MySQL, SQLite, PostgreSQL, MS SQL, and Oracle(Adminer is also available in a MySQL-only version).
+But if it is PostgreSQL that you intend to use primarily as your database, then it would be best to go with one of these providers.

 Login: Adminer offers permanent login including a user list, while phpMyAdmin only partially supports through configuration.